-Bioterrorism, Chemical and Radiological Emergencies
+Bioterrorism, Chemical, Radiological, and Nuclear Emergencies

-SNS is a Federally run system of getting crucial medication to a local population in the event of a bioterrorism incident, chemical or radiological emergency, or a major natural disaster.
+SNS is a federally-run system of getting crucial medication to a local population in the event of a bioterrorism incident, chemical or radiological emergency, or a major natural disaster.
 These life-saving medications or vaccines are quickly distributed through point of dispensing sites, or PODS, to large numbers of people during a public health emergency.
 To find out more about PODs, please visit our Strategic National Stockpile page.

 A bioterrorism attack is the deliberate release of viruses, bacteria, or other germs (agents) used to cause illness or death in people, animals, or plants.
 Biological agents can be spread through the air, through water, or in food, and may be used by terrorists.
 Some bioterrorism agents, like the smallpox virus, can be spread from person to person and some, like anthrax, cannot.

 Biological agents are viruses, bacteria or other germs that can be found naturally occurring in the environment.
 An act of bioterrorism involves the deliberate release of harmful biological agents to cause illness or death in people, animals, or plants.
 Bioterrorism agents can be spread through the air or put into food or water, and can be extremely difficult to detect.
 Some biological agents, like the smallpox virus, can be spread from person to person, while others, such as anthrax, cannot.

 The following are common biological agents of concern for bioterrorism: